An eco friendly wedding styled photo shoot, created at Tournerbury Woods, Hampshire

 Festival style accommodation

 Bell tents by local company Tee and Toast Glamping offered guests the chance to stay on site at the wedding, keeping the festival theme but in a more luxurious way!
 All of the details were captured on a fantastically hot day by James White Photography.
 James’ documentary style captures those little moments whilst still preserving the cherished ones a wedding is built on.

 Hosting a more sustainable eco-friendly wedding is only going to increase as a trend and we think its definitely going to be a key consideration for couples in 2019.

 Images – James White Photography

-Planning, styling, decor and furniture – Wild Wedding Company
+Planning, styling, decor – Wild Wedding Company

 Venue – Tournerbury Woods Estate

 Gown – Karen Dornellie Designs

 Hair and make-up – Natasha Wiggins